-Patients with fulminant liver failure should have a nasogastric tube inserted in order to monitor for gastrointestinal bleeding and gastric pH fluctuations.
+Patients with ALF should have a nasogastric tube inserted to monitor for gastrointestinal bleeding and gastric pH fluctuations.
 Medications such as H2 receptor antagonists and proton pump inhibitors are provided in order to decrease the risk of gastrointestinal bleeding.
-Vitamin K is also administered subcutaneously in order to address the deficiency in the vitamin K-dependent clotting factors.
+Vitamin K is also administered subcutaneously to address a deficiency in vitamin K-dependent clotting factors.
 A blood coagulation panel should also be measured regularly to monitor the progress of the treatment.

-Monitoring of the cultures from the blood, urine, and ascitic fluid should be done daily because the assessment for infections among liver failure patients is difficult due to the presence of relatively nonspecific manifestations (hypotension, leukocytosis, and acidosis).
-Antibiotics can help in the delay in the development of infections in patients.
-However, not all practitioners agree that this is helpful due to the fact that it could aggravate idiosyncratic reactions.
-The most commonly prescribed empirical regimen is a combination of intravenous vancomycin and a 3rd generation cephalosporin or fluoroquinolone.
+Monitoring of the cultures from blood, urine, and ascitic fluid should be done daily, as the assessment for infections among ALF patients is difficult due to the presence of relatively nonspecific manifestations (e.g., hypotension, leukocytosis, and acidosis).
+Antibiotics can help delay the development of infections in patients.
+However, not all practitioners agree that this is helpful, due to the fact that it can aggravate idiosyncratic reactions.
+The most commonly prescribed empirical regimen is a combination of intravenous vancomycin and a third-generation cephalosporin or fluoroquinolone.

 Multiple organ failure syndrome

-The primary goal for patients manifesting with this syndrome is to normalize the arterial pressure and to ensure proper tissue oxygenation.
-This can be done by regularly monitoring the blood pressure, adequate volume replacement and careful use of vasopressors.
+The primary treatment goal for patients manifesting with this syndrome is to normalize the arterial pressure and to ensure proper tissue oxygenation.
+This can be done by regularly monitoring blood pressure, adequate volume replacement, and careful use of vasopressors.

 Prognosis of Acute Liver Failure